 Welcome to the website of the LINK-Group!

-The LINK-Group was formed in 2004 by researchers and research students from different fields and different universities to discover the topology and dynamics of networks from amino acids to social networks.
-The group is a multidisciplinary group requiring and offering a multidimensional understanding of complex systems.
-We use the network approach to judge the importance of our findings by their transferability to another level of complexity (i.e. from proteins to society or vice versa).
-Moreover, we use networks as "highways" between remote areas of science resolving creativity-deadlocks by allowing the re-formulation of the original questions at a different field and thereby promoting the creative associations by its different conceptual context.
+The LINK-Group was formed in 2004 by researchers and research students from different fields and different universities to discover the topology and dynamics of networks.
+The group focuses on signaling and protein-protein interaction networks investigating the development of tumors and drug resistance.
 The LINK-Group develops novel algorithms to analyze network topology and dynamics and uses them to characterize the adaptation of complex systems to novel environments, and to identify new drug targets.
-If you want to join us, send your message by clicking here.

 The LINK-Group member, Erik Seitz won the 2021 Hungarian Innovation Contest and the best medical project prize of the 2021 EU Contest for Young Scientists